Year 5 2024 - 2025

 Reading

 Have fun with reading!
 Let your child choose what they read and enjoy it together.
-Short or long, it’s time well spent.
+Keep books and other reading materials close by.

 Reading to children of all ages is helpful.
 Ask lots of questions: who, what, where, when and why and ask them to summarise when you’ve finished.
+Talk to your child about what they are reading and what they want to read.

 For more tips on helping your child read, click here.